mattermost/docs/source/deployment/push.rst

 The below explains each option in detail.

-.. note:: By default, push notifications do not contain specific message contents.
+**Note:** By default, push notifications do not contain specific message contents.
 When the Mattermost server is installed, push notifications only give generic alerts like "@frank was mentioned in Town Square" but DO NOT display the contents of messages.
 The contents of messages are only included in push notifications after a System Administrator explicitly configure the option to include them.

 Hosted Push Notifications Service (HPNS)